UMWEDU/umw-giving-sync/_pages/2018scholarshipgraduates.md

 <a href="http://giving.umw.edu/wp-content/uploads/2018/06/2018-Grad-Commencement-Booklet.pdf" target="_blank" rel="noopener">Click here to see a pdf of the 107th Commencement program for the <strong>Graduate</strong></a> ceremony held on May 11, 2018.

-<a href="http://giving.umw.edu/wp-content/uploads/2018/06/REV_2018-Undergrad-Commencement-Booklet.pdf" target="_blank" rel="noopener">Click here to see a pdf of the 107th Commencement program for the <strong>Undergraduate</strong></a> Ceremony held on May 12, 2018.
+<a href="http://giving.umw.edu/wp-content/uploads/2018/06/REV_2018-Undergrad-Commencement-Booklet.pdf" target="_blank" rel="noopener">Click here to see a pdf of the 107th Commencement program for the <strong>Undergraduate</strong></a> ceremony held on May 12, 2018.

 &nbsp;